Parametric Instabilities of Correlated Quantum Matter: Case studies

-As an example, consider small changes in the Hamiltonian parameters that affect the quantum geometry of electrons in the projected bands, modifying slightly the quantum metric length $\zeta$.
+The vicinity to a phase transition affects the parametric susceptibility dramatically.
+Consider small changes in the Hamiltonian parameters that affect the quantum geometry of electrons in the projected bands, modifying slightly the quantum metric length $\zeta$.
 In realistic devices, this can be the result of modulating gate voltages, electric displacement fields, or strain.
-More exotic possibilities include modulation of external driving in Floquet systems, where the Floquet driving subtly controls single-particle properties~\cite{Floquet_parametric_Kiselev2024}.
-The parametric efficiency to such a modification may be extracted with the help of Eq.~\eqref{eq:dzMain},
+More intriguing possibilities include modulation of external driving in Floquet systems, where the Floquet driving subtly controls single-particle properties~\cite{Floquet_parametric_Kiselev2024}.
+The parametric efficiency to such a modification may be extracted by employing Eq.~\eqref{eq:dzMain} (differentiating with respect to $\zeta$) and plugging it into Eq.~\eqref{eq:parefficiency},

-Notice that the left term in the denominator vanishes at the phase transition to the T-order, causing a divergence in the parametric efficiency (also see Fig.~\ref{fig:zetasusceptflat}c).
-Once more, this can be understood from the fidelity susceptibility diverging at the transition.
+Notice that the left term in the denominator vanishes at the phase transition discussed above, resulting in the divergence of the efficiency, prominently shown in Fig.~\ref{fig:zetasusceptflat}c--d.
+Once more, this can be understood as a consequence of the diverging fidelity susceptibility at the transition.

-The dependence on $\zeta$ comes from the derivative of $u_\zeta$, and is maximized for $\zeta\approx0.5$.
+The dependence on $\zeta$ can be traced back to $u_\zeta$, and is maximized for $\zeta\approx0.5$.
 This particular value is not universal -- the maximizing value will typically depend on the \textit{range of interactions}.
 Under our present assumptions, the $u$ interactions are maximally short-ranged, thus a change of length scale associated with the projected band electrons, i.e., $\sim\zeta$, beyond a certain value has limited effect.
 Generalizing this observation, small changes in quantum geometrical parameters are expected to have the most pronounce impact when the length-scale associated with the interaction is comparable to the one derived from the quantum metric.
 The interplay between these energy scales has been demonstrated to be crucial in the context of fractional Chern insulators~\cite{ShavitFCIPhysRevLett.133.156504,PelegFCI_emanuel2025unifyingframeworkfractionalchern}.
 A parametric response probe may thus shed much needed light on the prospect of realizing these phases in possible candidate materials.

 Let us once more estimate the physical modulation amplitudes required to observe a significant parametric amplification.
 We examine mirror-symmetric twisted-trilayer graphene, which is the analog of TBG, yet has an additional tuning knob: an electric displacement field which hybridizes the TBG bands with an additional Dirac-like band.
 Empirically, this hybridization roughly leaves the bandwidth intact, while non-negligibly modifying the Bloch wavefunctions.
 Ref.~\cite{efetov_diracspectroscopy_Shen2023} reported a transition between two types of symmetry-breaking correlated phase as a function of the displacement field.
 Quantitatively, a change of order 50 mV/nm in displacement field translated to a $\sim30\%$ increase of the order parameter.
 This indicates that a \textit{modulation of order 10 mV/nm} of the displacement field (which is less than $0.5\%$ of the experimentally accessible field of view) can trigger appreciable parametric amplification of the collective modes.